-- The minimum and maximum setbacks within the -HOD-G and for Historic Landmarks shall be equal to the setbacks of typical well-related nearby buildings and structures in the overlay district, and equal with the character of the Historic Landmark, as set forth in the historic development standards below or as defined in the designation documents or nomination. - 2.
+- 1. The minimum and maximum setbacks within the -HOD-G and for Historic Landmarks shall be congruous with the setbacks of any typical well-related nearby building and structure within 11⁄2 blocks and in the overlay district, and congruous with the character of the Historic Landmark, as set forth in the historic development standards below or as defined in the designation documents or nomination. - 2.
 Where the setbacks or allowed encroachments of the underlying district conflict with these setback requirements, the setbacks of the historic development standards shall control.